laser analyser

 Zero point stability

-Purge system reduces the risk of zero drift due to contamination
+Purge system reduces risk of zero drift due to clogging

 CO + O₂ analyser available

-Simultaneous measurement of CO and O₂ enables precise control of air-fuel ratio while reducing the cost of installation and maintenance.
+Simultaneous measurement of CO and O₂ gases enables precise control of the air-fuel ratio while reducing installation and maintenance costs.

 • ppm CO + O2 (instrument air purge)